One More Time (Eddy Arnold album)

-One More Time is an album by American country music singer Eddy Arnold.
-It was released in April 1962 by RCA Victor (catalog no. LPM-2471).
+One More Time is an album by American country music singer Eddy Arnold, released in April 1962 by RCA Victor.
 The album is a "collection of songs he made famous the first time around."

 Critical reception

 The Rolling Stone Album Guide called the album "a set of personable mood music with bluesier intent than most of the artist's recordings," writing that it "shows the singer at his soothing best."